ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 $$   V_\lambda = p_\lambda \mathbb{C}[S_n] \subseteq \mathbb{C}[S_n] $$
 has an obvious right action of the algebra $\mathbb{C}[S_n]$, and thus becomes a representation of the group $S_n$.
-In fact, it is an _irreducible_ representation of $S_n$, and _every irreducible representation of $S_n$ is isomorphic to one of this form_.
+In fact, it is an irreducible representation of $S_n$, and every irreducible representation of $S_n$ is isomorphic to one of this form.
 Even better, this recipe sets up a one-to-one correspondence between $n$-box Young diagrams and isomorphism classes of irreducible representations of $S_n$.

 (Strictly speaking, to think of $p_\lambda$ as an element of $\mathbb{C}[S_n]$, we must choose a way to label the boxes of the Young diagram with numbers $1, \dots, n$.
 Such an identification is called a **Young tableau**.
 For our purposes it will cause no harm to randomly choose a Young tableau for each Young diagram, since different choices give isomorphic representations $V_\lambda$.
 In other contexts, the difference between various choices of Young tableaux can be extremely important.)